jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

     scott@octo:~/duovero/meta-duovero/scripts$ ./copy_rootfs.sh sdb console duo2

+#### Some custom package examples

+[spiloop][spiloop] is a spidev test application installed in `/usr/bin`.

+The *bitbake recipe* that builds and packages *spiloop* is here

+    meta-duovero/recipes-misc/spiloop/spiloop_1.0.bb

+Use it to test the *spidev* driver before and after placing a jumper between pins *J9.3* and *J9.5* for SPI bus 1 or pins *J9.25* and *J9.27* for SPI bus 4.
+That's if you are using one of the jumpnow dtbs that includes the spidev.dtsi files.

+[tspress][tspress] is a Qt5 GUI application installed in `/usr/bin` with the *qt5-image*.

+The *bitbake recipe* is here

+    meta-duovero/recipes-qt/tspress/tspress.bb

+Check the *README* in the [tspress][tspress] repository for usage.

 #### Adding additional packages

 To display the list of available packages from the `meta-` repositories included in *bblayers.conf*